The 2017 City Council election was held on April 25, 2017

-Early voting is held at City Hall and at the North Side Fire Station beginning on Wednesday, April 12 and ending on Saturday, April 22.
-Early voting can be done from 8:00 a.m. to 5:00 p.m., Monday through Friday, on Saturday, April 15, and Saturday, April 22.
+Early voting is held at City Hall and at the North Side Fire Station beginning 14 days before the election and lasting two weeks.
+Early voting can be done from 8:00 a.m. to 5:00 p.m., Monday through Saturday.

 Residents who will be absent from the City, out of the country, confined to home, in the hospital, health care facility, or traveling on Election Day can apply for Absentee Voting.